Ketan2035/deltademo2/README.md

 # new repo
-this repo is created from local
+this repo is created from local.